NeoTime/BlenderMouth/README.md

 # BlenderMouth
-Tutorial making mouth rig in Blender
+Tutorial making mouth rig in Blender.
+Using the tutorial by Joey Carlino.